jamesalbert/minisana/README.md

 ## Docker

-You can run minisana in Docker:
+You can build a minisana image with `make docker` or go straight to running it with:

 ```sh
 MINIOPTS="-n input/yeast.gw -N input/human.gw -t 10000000" make docker_run